UBogun/Xojo-iosLib/README.md

 ==

-##Please note you have to copy the iOSLib folder from the main project into the demo projects.
+##Please note you have to <i>copy</i> the iOSLib folder from the main project into the demo projects.
 Else they will not run!
-If you should still encounter problems running the demos, you could be victim of a renaming problem that appears for some users when they drag the library into a demo project.
-If the main project does run, try saving the library into a fresh project first and import it from there.
+It appears that there is a longstanding bug in Xojo that can under some circumstances rename the contents of a folder dragged from a project into another project's navigator.
+If you dragged the iOSLib folder into a demo and encounter a lot of errors, it's probably becuase of that.
+Please try to copy the iOSLib folder from the main project into a demo project instead, using the clipboard.
 If this still doesn't help (and you don't want to use the library as an external module), send me a line and I'll give a a download link to a prepared demo project.
 Sorry for that inconvenience, but sadly I cannot reconstruct the error – when I download a fresh copy myself, everything is working as expected.

 ==